 FirstNet service is provided by AT&T under a 25-year contract with the First Responder Network Authority (FirstNet Authority), an independent authority of the federal government.
-Our mission, as mandated by Congress, is to ensure the buildout, deployment, and operation of the nationwide public safety broadband network called FirstNet.
+Our mission, as mandated by Congress, is to ensure the buildout, deployment, and operation of the NPSBN.
 For more information on the FirstNet Authority, see FirstNet.gov.
 For more information on AT&T's delivery of FirstNet services, see FirstNet.com.